 Ensures Fairness and Legal Compliance

 A policy outlining the process for recruiting new employees enables companies to be confident that they are consistent and fair in treating people applying for roles.
 In addition to promoting diversity and inclusion by reducing the risk of unconscious bias influencing the selection of applicants, having a consistent approach helps organisations comply with anti-discrimination laws such as the Equality Act 2010.
-Implementing hiring policies in turn ensures your comapny is staying compliant with employment regulations.
+This Act prohibits discrimination based on nine protected characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
+Implementing hiring policies in turn ensures your company is staying compliant with employment regulations.
+Furthermore, the policy must align with the UK’s Data Protection Act 2018 and GDPR, which govern how you collect, process, and store candidate data.

 Delivers Efficiencies